 A exhibition chronicling the African American experience through stamps and mail includes letters carried by slaves and a selection of original artwork from the U.S. Postal Service's Black Heritage stamp series.

-The exhibition puts the 1856 British Guiana One-Cent Magenta on display.
+The exhibition puts the world's rarest stamp, the 1856 British Guiana One-Cent Magenta, on display.

 This museum is on the lower level of the historic City Post Office Building, which served as the District post office from 1914 to 1986.
 In addition to having one of the world's largest collections of stamps and philatelic materials, the museum has postal history material that predates stamps, vehicles used to transport mail, mailboxes, mailbags, postal uniforms and equipment.

 You have chosen to submit a user review for possible removal by our editorial staff due to its offensive or inappropriate nature.
 Please confirm that you would like the review submitted for evaluation.
 If our editors find that the review does not fall within our user review guidelines, then it will be removed promptly.

 The user review that you selected has been submitted for evaluation by our editors.
 It usually takes us about 5-7 days to evaluate a review.